Property for sale in New Hampshire

-Domestic sales prices increased by 5.7% during the first two months of 2018 compared to the same period last year and could foretell a record year for prices.
+Domestic sales prices increased by 6% during the first two months of 2018 compared to the same period last year.

 Grafton County reported the highest percentage gain, 20.4% this year, while Sullivan County reported the largest decline, a decrease of 17.8%.

 In the meantime, a report on the real estate market published by the New Hampshire Housing Finance Authority said that sellers have the advantage over buyers so it is the best period for your property for sale in New Hampshire.